 18. Swat Kats Cancellation:

-“Swat Kats: The Radical Squadron” was canceled in 1994 despite high ratings and being the #1 syndicated animated show.
-The network deemed it “too violent,” leading to its untimely end.
+“Swat Kats: The Radical Squadron” was canceled in 1994 after being the #1 animated syndicated show despite their impressive ratings because they found it “too violent.”.

-20. The Amazing World of Gumball’s Adult Swim Origins:
+20. Adult Swim Roots of The Amazing World of Gumball

 21. The Iron Giant Marathon:

-“The Boondocks” sparked controversy when Al Sharpton demanded an apology for an episode featuring Martin Luther King Jr. using a racial slur.
-Cartoon Network responded by parodying Sharpton in a subsequent episode, highlighting the show’s provocative nature.
+“The Boondocks” created controversy when Al Sharpton demanded an apology since Martin Luther King Jr. appeared on the show uttering a racial slur.
+Cartoon Network retaliated by making fun of Sharpton in another episode and, therefore, demonstrated the critical characteristic that defines “The Boondocks.”

 23. Separate Network Ratings:

-The “Cow and Chicken” episode “Buffalo Gals” was banned because of its portrayal of a group of female bikers that some viewers perceived as lesbian stereotypes, highlighting Cartoon Network’s occasional controversies.
+The “Cow and Chicken” episode “Buffalo Gals” has been banned on account of portraying a gang of female bikers as some have interpreted this as lesbian stereotypes that are controversial for Cartoon Network’s random controversies.

-Also read: 25 Fascinating Facts About Tourist Destinations Around the World
+Also read: 25 Interesting Facts About Tourist Attractions Around The World

-Musician Will.I.Am, from The Black Eyed Peas, composed and performed the theme song for “Samurai Jack,” contributing to the show’s unique auditory style.
+Musician Will.I.Am of The Black Eyed Peas composed and sang the theme song for “Samurai Jack,” giving the show a unique soundtrack.

-“Scooby-Doo on Zombie Island” was initially conceived as a darker episode for “SWAT Kats,” but was reworked into a standalone movie, bringing a fresh, more mature take on the classic mystery-solving gang.
+The film “Scooby-Doo on Zombie Island” was developed from a darker episode of “SWAT Kats,” but this was rewritten to form a stand-alone movie, bringing a new, more mature interpretation to the classic mystery-solving gang.

 28. Time Squad:

-Cartoon Network officially launched in 1992 with a grand spectacle, playing Tchaikovsky’s 1812 Overture over an animated fireworks display, symbolizing the channel’s entrance into the television world.
+Cartoon Network officially launched in 1992 with a bang to watch: it aired Tchaikovsky’s 1812 Overture while animating fireworks over the channel’s entrance into television land.

 32. Adventure Time’s Post-Apocalyptic Setting: